wwarthen/RomWBW/Source/Doc/Architecture.md

 |           D: BIOS Bank ID
 |           E: User Bank ID

+#### SYSGET Subfunction 0xF3 -- Get CPU Speed (CPUSPD)

+|      _Entry Parameters_
+|           BC: 0xF8F3

+|      _Returned Values_
+|           A: Status (0=OK, else error)
+|           L: Clock Mult (0:Half, 1:Full, 2: Double)
+|           D: Memory Wait States
+|           E: I/O Wait States

+This function will return the running CPU speed attributes of a system.
+Note that it is frequently impossible to tell if a system is capable of dynamic speed changes.
+This function returns it's best guess.
+If either of the wait state settings is unknown, the function will return 0xFF.

 ### Function 0xF9 -- System Set (SYSSET)

 |      _Entry Parameters_